Nobody I know is lukewarm about Halloween: they either love it or they hate it.

 We don’t live in a real tight-knit neighborhood.
 We know all (well, most) of our neighbor’s first names, but not their last.
 I only have a few phone numbers.

 But on Halloween, the kids love to don their costumes.
-They’ve been planning for months–this year we’ve got a football player, Little Red Riding Hood, a princess of some sort, and a puppy dog.
-And we’ll ring the doorbells and take it slowly and chat with the neighbors, and we will make sure we visit the families who’ve only recently moved in.
-Which is tricky, because I place a pretty high priority on avoiding the majorly-scary decorations, but we’ll do our best.
+They’ve been planning for months—this year we’ve got a football player, Little Red Riding Hood, a princess of some sort, and a puppy dog.
+We’ll ring the doorbells and take it slowly and chat with the neighbors, and we will make sure we visit the families who’ve only recently moved in.
+It’s tricky—because we try to avoid the super-scary decorations—but we’ll do our best.

-And at my house, we’ll be ready and waiting with our porch lights on and good candy in our bucket.
+And at my house, we’ll be ready and waiting with our porch lights on and good candy (or glowsticks) in our bucket.

 Because there’s only one day a year when the neighborhood comes to our doorstep, and it’s Halloween.
 I love that about Halloween and I don’t want to miss it.